-Prior to the end of 2015-16, Northwestern Academy closed its doors (May 2016).
+Prior to the end of 2015-2016, Northwestern Academy closed its doors (May 2016).
 Providing instruction at Northwestern Academy has seen its challenges.
-A decision was made to provide special education instruction in 2012-13 and with the addition of regular education in 2013-14.
+A decision was made to provide special education instruction in 1213 and with the addition of regular education in 1314.
 At that time, enrollment numbers were steady.
-These enrollment numbers declined since 2012-13 which made it difficult to project tuition revenue and the needs of instructional staff.
+These enrollment numbers declined since 1213 which made it difficult to project tuition revenue and the needs of instructional staff.
 At the start of the 2015-16 school year several buildings at Northwestern were closed and the district decreased staff.
 However, in December 2015 additional closures took place requiring the district to terminate additional staff.
 Enrollment declined drastically and the cost of the rental/lease per student ADM increased even more making it extremely costly.
 Though the district does invoice the home districts of costs, school code does limit what can be charged for regular education tuition.
 One concern of the invoice was whether or not a rental charge could be placed upon the District.
 Prior state audits have stated the rental cost could not be charged but in a court hearing the funds that were in escrow due to a conflict in opinion was ordered to be released to Northwestern.
 Other items of concern between Shamokin Area School District and Northwestern Human Services are Wards of state tuition reimbursement for years prior to 2008-09, regular education tuition portion of the special education students during 2012-13, and outstanding payments from home school districts of invoices primarily for lease rental costs.
 In the initial agreement with Northwestern, Shamokin Area School District was to act as a pass through of the funds between school districts of enrolled students and Northwestern which limited the liability to the district.
-These matters are currently being litigated.
+These matters were being litigated.
 A recent court order established the District to continue to invoice the School District's with unpaid balances and to forward balances due to Northwestern minus the 7% administrative fee for Shamokin Area School District.
+A settlement was reached for the Wards of State funds prior to 2012.
+Current outstanding invoices are to be verified and continued to be sent to Districts with a letter that is in agreement with Merakey (Northwestern new owners) to waive outstanding rental fees for full payment of outstanding tuition cost.